top of page

 18 mths: routine (includes chicken pox as a booster)

-Note that Bexsero & ACWY meningococcal vaccines can be given any time from 2 mths, eg at 2, 4 and 12 mths, especially if at higher risk, eg attends daycare.
+Note that Bexsero & ACWY meningococcal vaccines can be given any time from 2 mths, eg at 2, 4 and 12 mths, especially if at higher risk, eg attends daycare or has siblings who bring home illness.

 Online immunisation resources